 Use Cases and Applications

-Flek offers unique capabilities that can be applied in many domains.
-It is best suited when developing applications that work with uncertainty and need complex probabilistic models that are machine learning driven.
+Flek's unique capabilities that can be utilized in various domains.
+It is best suited when developing ML driven applications that work with uncertainty and require complex probabilistic models.

 Supermarket chains and online players are recognizing the power of fresh-food categories to drive sales, basket size, and customer loyalty.
 However, forecasting demand as well as ensuring availability and quality is not an easy task.
 Demand is often sporadic and the products are highly perishable, their assortments are large and diverse and their quality can vary from week to week depending on supply.